 Our guide to discount Isle of Wight ferry travel includes all of the latest promotional codes and other offers that we know about from Red Funnel and Wightlink.
 It's also worth checking the offers pages on the Wightlink website and the Red Funnel website.

-A lot of the discounts are just for cars, but caravan and motorhomes ones occasionally turn up.
+A lot of the discounts are just for cars, but caravan and motorhome ones occasionally turn up.

-5. Travel on a day and time which suits Red Funnel and Wightlink
+5. Travel on a day and time that suits Red Funnel and Wightlink

 In the price tests that I did, there was sometimes a £50 difference between ferries that were one hour apart during peak times.
 In the winter there wasn’t as much fluctuation.